Rosa DeLauro CT-03

 Elections

 In 1990, four-term incumbent U.S. Representative Bruce Morrison of Connecticut’s 3rd congressional district retired in order to run for governor of Connecticut.
-DeLauro sought the open seat and quickly consolidated Democratic support behind her, earning Morrison’s endorsement and prompting State Representative Mike Lawlor’s withdrawal from the campaign.[12][13]
-DeLauro defeated Republican State Senator Thomas Scott 52%–48% in a particularly brutal general election, in which Scott said that DeLauro had kept her maiden name only to appeal to the region’s Italian voters, and state Republican chair Richard Foley called DeLauro “Walter Mondale in drag”.
+DeLauro sought the open seat and she quickly consolidated Democratic support behind her, earning Morrison’s endorsement and prompting State Representative Mike Lawlor’s withdrawal from the campaign.[12][13]
+DeLauro defeated Republican State Senator Thomas Scott 52%–48% in a particularly brutal general election with ad hominem attacks against her, in which her opponent Scott said that DeLauro had kept her maiden name only to appeal to the region’s Italian voters and state Republican chair Richard Foley characterized DeLauro as “Walter Mondale in drag”.
 The campaign was equally combative over policy matters, with both candidates’ microphones cut off during a radio debate after repeated attacks over abortion and capital punishment.[8][14][15][unreliable source?][16][unreliable source?]

-The district has since reverted to form, and DeLauro has never faced another contest nearly as close as her first.
-She has been reelected 16 times, never with less than 56% of the vote.[16]
+The congressional district campaigns have since returned to being more civil and DeLauro has never faced another contest nearly so close as her first.
+She has been reelected sixteen times, never with less than 56% of the vote.[16]

 2006